PliushchenkovNikolai/PliushchenkovNikolai/README.md

 ### 👋 ![](https://komarev.com/ghpvc/?username=PliushchenkovNikolai&color=268f77&label=Hey!!!+Visitor)

 - 👀 I'm developing for apple devices

 - 🌱 I’m currently learning **swift, swifui, realm**

+- 📱 Here are some applications I've been working on: [StockFlow](https://apps.apple.com/ua/app/stockflow-stocktaking/id6469111459)

 - 💞️ I am looking for an opportunity to collaborate with a company that implements new approaches in application development.